Otryakhin-Dmitry/global-minimum-variance-portfolio/HDShOP/cran-comments.md

 but those are just surnames in the description field.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There is currently 1 downstream dependency for this package.
+It was checked with this new version, and no ERRORs or WARNINGs or NOTEs occured.